[ Updated February 5, 2018 ]

 These books will not be needed until Feb.
 1, 2018.
 Please wait to buy them.

-- Web Scraping with Python: Collecting Data from the Modern Web, by Ryan Mitchell (O’Reilly, 2015) — there might be a new, 2nd edition of this in January
+- Web Scraping with Python: Collecting Data from the Modern Web, by Ryan Mitchell (O’Reilly, 2015) — the new 2nd edition of this is not yet available, so we must use the 1st edition

 - Automate the Boring Stuff with Python: Practical Programming for Total Beginners, by Al Sweigart (No Starch Press, 2015) — my new fave for beginners in Python